forcedotcom/go-soql/README.md

 ## Introduction

 Please refer to [introduction](./docs/introduction.md) to understand the basics.
+This blog [post](https://developer.salesforce.com/blogs/2020/02/soql-tags-for-golang.html) also captures basics in little more detail.

 Once you read through it you can refer to documentation below that covers features of this repo in more depth.

 ## How to use